 For energy remunerated under the EEG, no certificates are granted.
 Suppliers or end users who have to pay the EEG surcharge that is levied for the cost of renewable energy support obtain in return the right to label a certain amount of electricity as 'renewable energy, financed by the EEG'.
 However, such a label is not tradeable.
-In addition, such energy can in the future be labelled as 'produced regionally'; the register for relevant certificates is being set up and is expected to start as of January 2019.
+In addition, such energy can be labelled as 'produced regionally'; the register for relevant certificates is administered by the German Federal Environmental Agency.